 Acid Reflux Medications

-There are a number of medications that are used to treat acid reflux.
-Some are over the counter antacids and others are prescription drugs.
+There are a number of acid reflux medications that are used to treat acid reflux.
+Some are over-the-counter antacids and others are prescription drugs.
 If over-the-counter medications are not treating your symptoms then you should consult a physician.

 Antacids neutralize the digestive acids and are for mild symptoms of acid reflux.
 If you are going to use antacids, take them for relief of occasional instances of heartburn or acid reflux.
 Most antacids are available over the counter without a prescription as they are the first drugs recommended to relieve mild symptoms of acid reflux.
 All antacids rely on three main ingredients.
 Those ingredients are magnesium, calcium, or aluminum.

 Magnesium salts come in the form of magnesium carbonate, magnesium trisilicate, and magnesium hydroxide.
 Milk of Magnesia is magnesium hydroxide.
 There is a major side effect of magnesium salts and that is diarrhea.
 Magnesium salts combined with aluminum will prevent this unwanted side effect.
 Products containing both magnesium salts and aluminum are Mylanta and Maalox.

 Calcium is another treatment used to counteract the symptoms of acid reflux.
 Calcium carbonate is contained in such products as Tums and Alka Seltzer.
 Calcium is a fast-acting antacid that can cause constipation.
 Taking calcium carbonate for quite a long time can lead to kidney failure.
 This is rare though.